techidaily/site-iphone-unlock/source/_posts/in-2024-how-to-fix-auto-lock-greyed-out-on-iphone-12-drfone-by-drfone-ios.md

 Now, you'll get an iPhone which is like being factory reset.
 And you could unlock the screen to use USB accessories when you forget the passcode.

-## Part 7: Hot FAQ about USB Accessories on iPhone

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aa6vSdt1elM?si=qPhmO-hoWVIPBnnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/umvX4ZdWbxk?si=tPXL0-Kzf9SQaY8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 7: Hot FAQ about USB Accessories on iPhone

 ### Q1: What is the feature of USB Accessories on iPhone?